-The museum houses a distinguished collection of furnishings and artifacts ranging from pre-Columbian stone tools and the 1652 Metcalf great chair (oldest dated American-made chair) to an excellent collection of Dedham and Chelsea pottery.
-On exhibit are several rare and important clocks including one of only two known “astronomical shelf clocks” by Simon Willard.
+The museum houses a robust and varied collection of furnishings and artifacts ranging from Indigenous Peoples’ stone tools and the 1652 Metcalf great chair (oldest dated American-made chair) to an important collection of Dedham and Chelsea Keramic pottery.
+On exhibit are several rare clocks including one of only two known “astronomical shelf clocks” by Simon Willard.

 The collection includes works by artists including John Constable, Gilbert Stuart, Lilian Westcott Hale and her husband Philip Leslie Hale, Alvan Fisher, Amasa Hewins, and Henry Hitchings, among others.
 The museum also owns the largest collection of silver by Katharine Pratt.